leotulipan/Bawag-CSV-Downloader/README.md

 ## Known Issues

 This is an alpha version, and is basically just a stub.
+* It loads the initial login-screen
+* Checks the eBanking version number
-It loads the initial login-screen, returns the first H3 element.
+* returns the first H3 element.
 It cannot submit forms (yet).